Zeekb/umascanner/README.txt

 2. This opens a graphical interface where you can see all your runners' data in a table.
 You can sort and filter the data.
 3. You can also double-click on a runner to see a detailed view.

+    There's an image at "assets/ExampleAnalyzerView.png" as a reference for how the ui looks and what you can do with it.

 ---